Home / Two-wheeler Insurance / Articles / Helmet Laws In India

 As per the Helmet Laws In India, have a helmet handy for the pillion rider to avoid getting fined.

-Keep your helmet safe by keeping it locked or in the inbuilt storage of the motorbike.
+Keep your helmet safe by keeping it locked or in the inbuilt storage of the two-wheeler.
 This way, you will not have to pay a fine due to losing your helmet.

 Check the fasteners of your helmet to make sure they fasten well.

-When you ride a motorcycle or a car, you are accountable for your safety and other people on the road.
-Here we discuss a few steps to help you be a responsible and safe driver.
+When you ride a motorcycle or any two-wheeler, you are accountable for your safety and other people on the road.
+Here we discuss a few steps to help you be a responsible and safe rider

 Traffic rules keep you and others safe; you must follow them even if you feel the roads are empty or you will not be caught.